LinkExchange

 Jul 30, 1999 - 09:20 -

-She must not have cut the plant on Shabbos but before on Erev shabbos.
+My solution and/or comments: She must not have cut the plant on Shabbos but before on Erev shabbos.
 You knew this therefore you said nothing.
 You went out for lunch...out to your sukkah that is.
 It is shabbos during the Festival of Sukkos.
 You got no aliyah even though you were the only Leivi because everyone else in the minyan were Cohanim except for a few Yisraelim.
 Therefore, the Yisraelim got the aliyahs.
 During shalosh seudos, the unusual sound you heard above you might have been thunder.
 Don't forget, you were outside your permanent house and dwelling and eating shalosh seudos in your temporary one, the sukkah.

 About me: Mordechai, in Rabbi Zweig's kollel in Miami Beach